SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 ## Building component-based, hierarchical models
 Working with simple one-equation systems is already fun, but composing more complex systems from simple ones is even more fun.
-Best practice for such a "modelling framework" could be to use factory functions for model components:
+Best practice for such a "modeling framework" could be to use

+factory functions for model components:

 ```julia